kunaljs-sudo/BookRentalManagement/README.md

 1. run `./gradlew build test`run the build
 2. run `./gradlew bootjar` to create executable jar.
 The jar will be located inside build directories.

+## Authentication with Spring Security
+This project utilizes Spring Security to handle authentication and authorization.

 ## Need to be added: